DerBrunoIR/AI-Learning-Paths/README.md

 <img src="output/participants_over_time.png" alt="participants over time" width="85%"/>
-For each semester we counted the number of participants.
-Be aware that participants can enroll them self in multiple courses of the same module.
+For each course we counted the number of participants.
+Participants can enroll them self in multiple courses of the same module.

 Below are further results.